bblease/one2one-Script/readme.md

 #Planned Improvements:

-Markup : *Lists and strings support
+Lists and strings support.
-*More descriptive error handling
+More descriptive error handling.
-*A typed version
+A typed version.

 #Usage: